 Tuesday Morning (TUES) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the home accessories retailer had lost 16.77% over the past month.
-This has lagged the Retail-Wholesale sector's loss of 1.18% and the S&P 500's loss of 0.61% in that time.
+Coming into today, shares of the home accessories retailer had lost 17.72% in the past month.
+In that same time, the Retail-Wholesale sector gained 0.67%, while the S&P 500 gained 1.38%.

-TUES will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of -$0.17, up 5.56% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $228.05 million, up 0.33% from the prior-year quarter.
+TUES will be looking to display strength as it nears its next earnings release, which is expected to be November 5, 2019.
+In that report, analysts expect TUES to post earnings of -$0.17 per share.
+This would mark year-over-year growth of 5.56%.
+Our most recent consensus estimate is calling for quarterly revenue of $228.05 million, up 0.33% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.20 per share and revenue of $1.01 billion, which would represent changes of +28.57% and +0.26%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for TUES.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for TUES.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-TUES is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+TUES is holding a Zacks Rank of #3 (Hold) right now.

 The Retail - Discount Stores industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 9, putting it in the top 4% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 80, which puts it in the top 32% of all 250+ industries.

 Click to get this free report